from Word doc supplied 06.29 //dj -- 6/29/2012 [10:59 AM]

 - What characteristics, both personal and professional, do you feel you will contribute to a team-based project?

-Provide three letters of recommendation from people who know your academic and professional record and can speak to your potential for success at CCS.
-You will send email requests for these letters.
-This is completed through your SlideRoom account.
-Start Now
+Provide names and contact information of three individuals who know your academic and/or professional record and can speak to your potential for success at CCS.

 CCS accepts TOEFL and IELTS exam scores.
 Enter the exam type (TOEFL or IELTS), score and date in the application.
 Request electronic delivery of scores provided to CCS.
 For the TOEFL, select school code 1035.

 If the language of instruction for undergraduate degree was English, the English proficiency exam is not required.